Geometrically formal 4-manifolds with nonnegative sectional curvature

-Again, $S^2\times S^2$ is ruled out and the Hopf conjecture holds in the class of such manifolds.
-We now weaken the assumption further by demanding that the length of harmonic $2$-forms is not too nonconstant.
-Then we get:
+If the curvature is strictly positive, we can weaken the assumption of geometric formality quite a bit.
+Recall that on a geometrically formal manifold all harmonic forms have constant length.
+It suffices to assume that the length of harmonic $2$-forms is not ``too nonconstant''.
+More precisely, we get

 \begin{thm} Let $M$ be a connected compact oriented $4$-dimensional Riemannian manifold.
 Suppose that the sectional curvature satisfies $K\ge \kappa >0$ and all harmonic $2$-forms $\omega$ satisfy $|d|\omega||\leq \sqrt{8\kappa}\cdot |\omega|$ wherever $\omega$ does not vanish.